 What actually happens when we call a function?
 Let's explain this, using the example with findMax() above.

 As you know the program starts from main() and it starts to execute line by line.
 We say that the program control is in main().
 The execution reaches a function call.
 Next, the program will pause the execution of the current function and start to execute the called function line by line.
-So in our example, main() will be paused the control will be transferred to scanf().
+So in our example, main() will be paused and the control will be transferred to scanf().
 It will read the numbers that we input in the console and then return control to main().

 When the main function returns, our program finishes and it returns control to the point of execution.
 Since this is a console application, the control will be returned to the console and the user can start another application.

-The idea behind functions is to make the code more simple and reusable.
+Functions in C(and in any other language) make the code more simple and reusable.
 For this reason, a function should be focused on doing